-- How much power does it take to operate a large cryogenic refrigeration plant? - AT ESS we expect to have a refrigeration plant capable of removing as much as 9.5 kW at 4.5 K. The FOM of the plant is expected to be 0.26
+- How much power does it take to operate a large cryogenic refrigeration plant? - AT ESS we have a refrigeration plant capable of removing as much as 9 kW at 4.5 K. The FOM of the plant is measured to be expected to be 0.25